rodm/gradle-teamcity-plugin/README.md

 * `dataDir` : The path to the TeamCity Data directory.
 * `javaHome` : The path to the version of Java used to run the server and build agent.
 * `downloadBaseUrl` : The base URL used to download the TeamCity installer.
 Default 'http://download.jetbrains.com/teamcity'.
+* `downloadDir` : The directory the TeamCity installer is downloaded into.
+Default 'downloads'.

 The plugin descriptor properties are shown in the examples below and described in the TeamCity documentation for [Packaging Plugins](https://confluence.jetbrains.com/display/TCD9/Plugins+Packaging#PluginsPackaging-PluginDescriptor)